Peakboard/peakboard-templates.github.io/_templates/Fleet-Management/en.md

 ---
 layout: article
-title: OEE dashboard – overview your production line
+title: Fleet Management Dashboard for real-time information about your fleet
 description:
-  - With this template you can visualize important information of a single production line.
-Display classic key figures of your machines such as target / actual comparisons of quantities, overall system effectiveness (OEE) or downtimes in real-time.
-Download this template so you can quickly and clearly see the current status of an order as well as the development of the OEE.
-Improve your production processes and save resources in production.
-Get started now and download for free!
+  - This useful dashboard gives you real-time information about your fleet and makes your fleet management easier!
+Keep an eye on how many vehicles are available for your drivers and which ones are currently in use or in the workshop.
+Additionally, this Fleet Management Dashboard shows you when exactly the next appointments for the workshop or customer service are scheduled.
+Other important key figures such as the costs for fuel, maintenance or insurance as well as the kilometers driven are also presented in a clear manner - in comprehensible diagrams and, of course, in real time.
 lang: en
 weight: 1000
 isDraft: true
-ref: Overview-Of-Single-Production-Line
+ref: Fleet-Management
 category:
   - All
-  - Production
-  - Serial Production
-  - Car
-  - Warning
-  - Error
-  - Shopfloor
+  - Logistics
 image: Overview-Of-Single-Production-Line.png
 image_thumbnail: Overview-Of-Single-Production-Line_thumbnail.png
-download: Overview-Of-Single-Production-Line.pbmx
+download: Fleet-Management.pbmx
 overview_description:
 overview_benefits:
 overview_data_sources: